Equilibrium states for self-products of flows and the mixing properties of rank 1 geodesic flows: Bernoullicity of the Knieper-Bowen-Margulis measure

 Product structure for measures is an extremely powerful tool in ergodic theory.
 The product structure described above is what Babillot used to obtain mixing for $\mukbm$ \cite{mB02}.
 For non-uniformly hyperbolic maps with a smooth measure, it is shown by Pesin-Katok-Strelcyn theory \cite{KS86, yP77} that an ergodic component decomposes into a finite union of subcomponents of equal measure which are cyclically permuted by the map, and the corresponding iterate of the map is $K$ on each component.
 Thus, mixing implies Bernoulli in that setting.
 As noted in \cite{CH96}, it is widely believed that flow versions of this statement hold.
 It is also expected that this part of the theory goes through with a product structure assumption on a hyperbolic measure in place of a smoothness assumption.
 The paper \cite{OW98}, while focused on the SRB measure, makes this strategy clear.
 However, that paper does not contain convenient statements to reference, and is more focused on the big picture rather than full details, particularly in the flow case.
 Since mixing for $\mukbm$ was proved by Babillot, there are no rotation factors, so it is likely that the approach discussed above would give the Bernoulli property for $\mukbm$ without the need for the novel arguments for the $K$-property which are presented in this paper.
 We stress that the necessary details (or even precise statements) of this approach are not written, and a full account will require elucidating a number of non-trivial technical details.
 We hope this will be rectified in the future.
 The current paper is to the best of our knowledge the first time that the Bernoulli property, or even the $K$-property, for $\mukbm$ has been claimed in the literature.

+We note that the symbolic dynamics recently obtained by Araujo-Lima-Poletti \cite{ALP} provides product structure at the symbolic level for the equilibrium states considered in this paper.
+Product structure for the symbolic lifts is sufficient to improve $K$ to Bernoulli.
+This argument is detailed in \cite[Corollary 1.3]{ALP}.
+We note that their symbolic construction is highly involved, and was not available in higher dimensions when our preprint first appeared.
+A geometric construction of product structure for the equilibrium states considered in this paper, for example extending the Knieper construction, is not currently known.

-We emphasize that product structure for the equilibrium states considered in this paper is not known beyond the MME case, and a major methodological advantage of our approach to the $K$-property is that we do not use arguments based on product structure.
-We expect this will be a major advantage of the approach developed here in settings where obtaining product structure is difficult or does not make sense.
+A methodological advantage of our approach to the $K$-property is that we do not use arguments based on product structure.
+We expect this will be an advantage of the approach developed here in settings where obtaining product structure is difficult or does not make sense.